slotThe/slotThe.github.io/posts/emacs-potpourri.md

 student in maths][posts:phd-workflow], which means that I write a lot of LaTeX and also use Org extensively for taking notes.
 While ordinary LaTeX entry in Org works quite well, commutative diagrams are a pain more often than not.
-In fact, It's much easier to draw them with a tool like [quiver], make a screenshot, and then include the resulting picture in the file.
+In fact, it's much easier to draw them with a tool like [quiver], take a screenshot, and then include the resulting picture in the file.
 However, now we have the problem that Emacs treats pictures as very large single characters—the result is a scrolling experience that's very far from optimal.
 This is _exactly_ where